reaset41/CF-GI-Microbiome-ELX-TEZ-IVA/README.md

 # CF-GI-Microbiome-ELX-TEZ-IVA

-**TITLE:** Longitudinal study of the Intestinal Microbiome in Children with Cystic Fibrosis Treated with Elexacaftor-Tezacaftor-Ivacaftor
+**TITLE:** Longitudinal Profiling of the Intestinal Microbiome in Children with Cystic Fibrosis Treated with Elexacaftor-Tezacaftor-Ivacaftor

 **ABSTRACT:**